redhat-developer-tooling/developer-platform-install/README.md

     npm test -- --spec-file=test/unit/pages/**/*.js

 Unit tests code govergare is calculated by Istanbul.
 By default it generates html and raw coverage reports.
-Report format can be overriden with '--report' parameter like shown below
+The report format can be overriden with `--report` parameter like shown below

     npm test -- --report cobertura